 The smartphone has come a long way since the first iPhone launched in 2007.
 While Apple’s iOS is arguably the world’s first smartphone operating system, Google’s Android is by far the most popular.
-Android has evolved significantly since its inception, first being released on an HTC-made T-Mobile device back in 2008.
-Some might not know, however, that Android’s history dates back before it was available on smartphones.
-In fact, Android was first created in 2003 by Andy Rubin, who first started developing the OS for digital cameras.
+Android has evolved significantly since first being released on an HTC-made T-Mobile device in 2008.
+Android was created in 2003 by Andy Rubin, who first started developing the OS for digital cameras.
 Soon, he realized that the market for digital camera operating systems perhaps wasn’t all that big, and Android, Inc. diverted its attention toward smartphones.

 Beginning with that initial version of the operating system running on the HTC Dream, join us as we take a look at how Android has changed in the past decade.

 Android 1.0 was obviously far less developed than the operating system we know and love today, but there are a few similarities.
 For example, most agreed that Android pretty much nailed how to deal with notifications, and it included the pull-down notification window that blew the notification system in iOS out of the water.

 Another groundbreaking innovation in Android is the Google Play Store, which, at the time, was called the Market.
 While Apple beat it to the punch by launching the App Store on the iPhone a few months earlier, the fact is that together they kick-started the idea of a centralized place to get all your apps — something that’s hard to imagine not having now.